AdobeDocs/commerce-admin.en/help/customers/customer-segment-reports.md

 |Country|The country where the customer is located|
 |State/Province|The state or province where the customer is located|
 |Customer Since|The date and time the customer account was created|

+1. The generated file is automatically saved to your local machine.